NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 granges(pbmc)
 ```

 ### Quality control

 The next step is to do some quality control (QC) on the ATAC-seq data.
-There are several qualtiy measures to consider:
+There are several quality measures to consider:

 - **Fragment sizes**, determined from paired-end sequencing data.
-For each cell we can quantify the fragment sizes by calculaing the ratio of nucleosome size fragments (147-294 nucleotides) to nucleosome-free fragments (<147 nucleotides).
-Open chromatin correseponds to short DNA fragmens, so we want to remove cells with to few short DNA fragments, coming from open open chromatin.
+For each cell we can quantify the fragment sizes by calculating the ratio of nucleosome size fragments (147-294 nucleotides) to nucleosome-free fragments (<147 nucleotides).
+Open chromatin corresponds to short DNA fragments, so we want to remove cells with too few short DNA fragments, coming from open chromatin.

-- **Enrichment at transcription start sites (TSS).** Since chromatin is ofter open around TSS, we expect there to be an enrichment of framgents around these sites.
+- **Enrichment at transcription start sites (TSS).** Since chromatin is ofter open around TSS, we expect there to be an enrichment of fragments around these sites.
 This is quantified by collecting all fragments mapping around TSS to form an aggregate distribution, and comparing the highest level of fragments to the level of fragments 1000bp up and downstream of the TSS.

 - **Number of fragments in peaks**.
 This represents the complexity and sequencing depth for each cell.
-Too many reads might indicate artefacts, such as several cells sharing a barcode.
+Too many reads might indicate artifacts, such as several cells sharing a barcode.

 - **Fraction of reads in peaks**.
-This represents how well that ATAC protocol has worked, and we typically reqiure at least 15% if all fragments to be in peaks.
+This represents how well that ATAC protocol has worked, and we typically require at least 15% if all fragments to be in peaks.

 - **Reads in blacklist regions.** The [ENCODE](https://www.encodeproject.org) project has defined lists of [blacklist regions](https://github.com/Boyle-Lab/Blacklist).
 These are problematic regions (typically repeats) that often have high signals in next-generation sequencing experiments regardless of cell line or experiment.
-Cells with a realtively high ratio of reads mapping to blacklist regions, compared to peaks, often represent technical artifacts and should be removed.
+Cells with a relatively high ratio of reads mapping to blacklist regions, compared to peaks, often represent technical artifacts and should be removed.

-This talkes a while to run (around 10 minutes).
+This takes a while to run (around 10 minutes).

 ```{r seurat_qc}
 # Compute nucleosome signal score per cell